Skip to Main Content

 You can set up Google Scholar so it will search in OSU's databases for your article (so you won't have to pay extra to someone to access it).

-Step 1: To make Google Scholar talk to the OSU Libraries collection, go to the Settings link, located on the top right corner of the page:
+Step 1: To make Google Scholar talk to the OSU Libraries collection, go to the Settings link, located on the top left corner of the page:

 Step 2: On the left-hand side of the Scholar Settings page, choose Library links: